Bootstrapped zero density estimates and a central limit theorem for the zeros of the zeta function: Main tools

 where $c_{2k}:= (2k-1)(2k-3)\cdots 3 \cdot 1$ are the moments of a standard normal random variable. \end{theorem}

-This is the Main Theorem of \cite{Fu}.
-When $h\log T\rightarrow\infty$ this is a computation of the $2k^{\textrm{th}}$ moment in the aforementioned central limit theorem of Fujii.
+This is the Main Theorem of \cite{Fu}.\footnote{Note that in the statement of Theorem \ref{Fuj1} in \cite{Fu}, there is an error in the admissible range of $h$.
+This is noted and corrected in \cite{Fu3}, and further in \cite{Fu2}.} When $h\log T\rightarrow\infty$ this is a computation of the $2k^{\textrm{th}}$ moment in the aforementioned central limit theorem of Fujii.
 When $h\log T = O(1)$, this gaussian information is lost (and indeed a central limit theorem will not be true in this microscopic range), but even in this case, as noted by Fujii, his estimate can be used as an upper bound for the average number of zeros in a microscopic interval, by making use of \eqref{SofT}.
 We develop estimates of this sort suited for our purposes in section \ref{4}.

 In this connection, we also note a pointwise upper bound for zeros in a macroscopic interval, which follows straightforwardly from the Riemann-von Mangoldt formula, Theorem \ref{RvM}.

 \begin{corollary} \end{corollary}